 - Improper reporting of violations of anti-kickback or Stark Laws.

 Perhaps the biggest mistake a healthcare provider can make is talking with Medicare or Medicaid fraud investigators without legal representation experienced in health law.
-Seek legal counsel with extensive experience working with healthcare providers and practitioners– experienced Medicare and Medicaid fraud defense attorneys who will know how to navigate the Medicare and Medicaid regulation landscape.
+Seek legal counsel with extensive experience working with healthcare providers and practitioners– experienced Medicaid and Medicare fraud lawyers who will know how to navigate the Medicare and Medicaid regulation landscape.
 Having legal counsel present when talking to investigators is not an admission of guilt.
 It’s just good business.